kpurcell84/terminal_yaniv/README.md

 ### TODO:
 - Log more useful stuff
-- Implement first turn going to last yaniv
+- Get cards to display before it's your turn
 - Write better documentation for running
 - Get multiplayer with more than one human to work
 - Investigate screen flicker